Sheryl Cruz: Acting career

 In the mid-plot of the Sine Novela offering Tinik sa Dibdib, Cruz was cast as an additional character in the series, rumored that she was the replacement of Ara Mina.
-In the series, she was the lead antagonist, in the love triangle between Lando (portrayed by Marvin Agustin) and Lorna (portrayed by Sunshine Dizon in the first three weeks and Nadine Samonte onwards).
+Cruz later joined the cast of the series as Rita Domingo, a key character in the series' central love triangle involving Lando and Lorna.

 After her role in Tinik sa Dibdib, Cruz was chosen by GMA Network to appear in Langit sa Piling Mo as a guest star.
-She also starred in the first season of the GMA reality comedy series Ang Yaman ni Lola and Grazilda.
+She also starred in the first season of the reality-comedy series Ang Yaman ni Lola and portrayed Fabiola in the fantasy-action series Grazilda, performing a role that combined drama, fantasy, and physically demanding action sequences.

-In 2011, Cruz moved to TV5 and joined the cast of Mga Nagbabagang Bulaklak.
-She immediately returned to GMA after the show ended through the remake of Ikaw Lang ang Mamahalin.
+In 2011, Cruz moved to TV5 and joined the cast of Mga Nagbabagang Bulaklak, portraying Rosal Flores.
+She also portrayed the young Helena See in the TV5 drama series Babaeng Hampaslupa, opposite her aunt, Susan Roces, who played the character's older counterpart.
+She later returned to GMA Network through the remake of Ikaw Lang ang Mamahalin.